syafiqgit-hub/WEB_DESAIN_INVOFEST2025_SKINFADEVELOPERS/README.md

 2. Kevan Mohammed Asghar

 ## Judul Project: Website Edukasi Finansial “Cerdas Finansial”
-## Tema: Edukasi Finansial untuk Remaja dan Dewasa | “Innovation Beyond Limits: Empowering the Future with IT - From Creation to Innovation - Building a Sustainable Socio-Economic Future”
+## Tema: “Innovation Beyond Limits: Empowering the Future with IT - From Creation to Innovation - Building a Sustainable Socio-Economic Future”

 ## 💡 Latar Belakang